You’ve sent your first test SMS through the API. Now comes the part the quickstart skipped.

 For mission-critical messages (OTPs, payment alerts), build a failover path:

-- Secondary route: A backup provider activated after primary timeout (e.g., 30 seconds)
+- Secondary route: a backup provider activated after a primary timeout

-- Tertiary route: Voice OTP as final fallback for critical authentication
+- Tertiary route: voice OTP as a final fallback for critical authentication

-Never rely on a single provider for messages that block user actions.
+Never rely on a single route for messages that block user actions.

 Security: API Key Management